Big-Head-Mode/storebrand/src/brand.md

 </span>
 {% endmacro %}

-A lot of famous individuals are well known for [always wearing the same clothes](https://edition.cnn.com/2015/10/09/world/gallery/decision-fatigue-same-clothes/index.html).
-Usually they credit this to reducing "decision fatigue"—not having to choose how to dress every day leaves time to mull over the more important decisions.

-I don't wear exactly the same clothes every day, but when it comes to building random pages and side projects, I usually spend more time thinking about how it looks than how it works.
-Consequentially, since late-2021, I've tried to cut down on decision fatigue by making my personal projects follow the same set of basic design rules.

----

-## General principles

-- Be square and blocky.
-There aren't many circles or curves here.
-- Follow good accessibility practices.
-Use contrasting colours, write good copy.

 ## Colours

-I maintain a pretty limited palette of base colours.
-Shades and tints of each are allowed.

 Always aim to achieve at least a 4.5:1 contrast ratio between text and background colours, in accordance with [the WCAG Level AA criterion](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html).